The Endocannabinoid System: A game-changing discovery

-Science now shows that the nutrients found in hemp and other plants directly influence these receptors, and serve as a natural defense and boost for the ECS in ways that support optimal health and performance.
+Science now shows that the nutrients found in hemp and other plants directly influence these receptors, serving as a natural defense and boost for the ECS in ways that support optimal health and performance.

 The proven power of plant-based nutrients

 Phytocompounds are naturally occurring nutrients found in a variety of plants, including hemp, that influence receptors in the ECS.
 Hemp is a powerhouse for influencing these receptors: at least 113 natural phytocompounds have been identified in the hemp plant alone.
 Some of the most recognized phytocompounds in hemp include Cannabidiol (CBD), Cannabichromene (CBC), Cannabigerol (CBG) and Cannabinol (CBN).

 Phytocompounds found in a wide range of other plants also feed receptors in the ECS, and there are thousands of studies demonstrating the benefits of these plants.
 The overall benefits derived from hemp and other plants such as ginger root, green tea, turmeric, and ashwagandha are widely recognized.